NeuroTechSC/neurotechML/README.md

 ## <a id="file-descriptions" style="color: inherit; text-decoration: none;"><u>Results</u></a>

-TBA - Should have final (first 22) phonemes recorded by 6/10/2023, and model created within a few days of that, results will be put here.
+TBA - Need to do lots of stuff and put a description here